-Do you know that over 35% of the U.S. population still rely on window Air Conditioner units to keep them comfortable during Hot and Humid days?
-If you have a window Air Conditioner unit (or two, three or four) instead of central air conditioning, before starting the summer is the best time to replace your window units with Central heating and cooling and start your savings this summer.
+Do you know that over 35% of the U.S. population still rely on window air conditioner units to keep them comfortable during hot and humid days?
+If you have a window air conditioner unit (or more than one) instead of central air conditioning, the best time to replace your window units with central cooling is before summer arrives.

 We would suggest the following reasons to upgrade your window AC unit to central air conditioning:

-· Appeal – Most houses have their central air conditioner installed in the back yard or side of the house.
-Lots of homeowners like to hide the Ac unit by installing Fence, Lettuce, or growing bushes around it.
+- Appeal: Most houses have their central air conditioner installed in the back yard or side of the house.
+Lots of homeowners like to hide the AC unit by installing a fence or growing bushes around it.

 If you care about efficiency, window AC units have numerous deficiencies:

-Harmful effects: Window AC gets Mold inside the evaporator is common and hard to clean if it’s a tight fit in windows.
+- Harmful effects: Window AC gets mold inside the evaporator and it is common and hard to clean if it’s a tight fit in windows.

 If either of a window AC unit’s coils become dirty, its cooling performance will suffer.